Nothing in your cart

 You can see how Christina has been able to get adequate protein, and leucine, utilising Bulk Nutrients supplements and good quality foods.

 But of course, this is the perfect scenario where Christina has had time to prepare and plan foods.
-But when this isn't the case, Christina can rely more on her BCAAs and Future Whey to reach adequate leucine and protein numbers.
+But when this isn't the case, Christina can rely more on her BCAAs and Intra Workout to reach adequate leucine and protein numbers.
 The reality is that a BCAA and protein supplement can generally guarantee with ease that vegans will achieve adequate levels of protein and leucine when life gets busy.

 The bottom line is that with enough planning and supplements, vegans can still reach sufficient nutritional requirements to grow muscle at the same rate as their omnivore friends!